fratyaln/Profitable-App-Profiles-for-the-App-Store-and-Google-Play-Markets/README.md

 - Analyze the most common app genres on each platform.

 ## Files
-- `test.ipynb`: The main Jupyter Notebook containing data exploration and analysis.
+- `Profitable_app.ipynb`: The main Jupyter Notebook containing data exploration and analysis.

 ## Functions
 - `freq_table_percentages(df, column_name)`: Returns a frequency table with percentages for a selected column.